This documentation site is about the unstable (upcoming) Comentario version. Switch to the stable version »

 Secrets configuration

-Below is a summary of the values in the secrets file.
+Below is a summary of the values in the secrets file, with their environment equivalents.

 Database